BoykaFramework/boyka-framework/README.md

 - ✅ Micro logging to log events of the test execution
 - ✅ Supports taking screenshots
 - ✅ Highly extensible via listeners for integrating with available Reporters
-- ✅ Supports any available test frameworks like TestNG, JUnit, Cucumber, etc.
+- ✅ Supports any available test frameworks like TestNG, JUnit, Cucumber, etc
+- ✅ Support video recording of the tests for Mobile platforms

 ## ⏱️ Coming soon

 Following are the awesome features which will be implemented soon to the frameworks:

 - Support for GraphQL and SOAP API automation
-- Support video recording of the tests for Web and Mobile platforms
+- Support video recording of the tests for Web platforms
-- Support for more cloud platforms.
+- Support for more cloud platforms
 - Many many more...

 ## 👀 Usage